retr0gr4d3/Rooocus/readme.md

 - Aspect Ratio choices have been reduced by `17`.
 New options have been added.
 - Default number of images generated reduced from `2` to `1`.
 - Maximum number of images that can be generated reduced from `32` to `8`.
+- Changed UI theme to the certified retrograde standard.
+(Red and Black)

 <details>
     <summary>Original README</summary>